systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 * All offsets, sizes, time values, hashes (and most other numeric values) are 64bit unsigned integers in LE format.
 * Offsets are always relative to the beginning of the file.
-* The 64bit hash function used is [Jenkins lookup3](https://en.wikipedia.org/wiki/Jenkins_hash_function), more specifically jenkins_hashlittle2() with the first 32bit integer it returns as higher 32bit part of the 64bit value, and the second one uses as lower 32bit part.
+* The 64bit hash function siphash24 is used for newer journal files.
+For older files [Jenkins lookup3](https://en.wikipedia.org/wiki/Jenkins_hash_function) is used, more specifically jenkins_hashlittle2() with the first 32bit integer it returns as higher 32bit part of the 64bit value, and the second one uses as lower 32bit part.
 * All structures are aligned to 64bit boundaries and padded to multiples of 64bit
 * The format is designed to be read and written via memory mapping using multiple mapped windows.
 * All time values are stored in usec since the respective epoch.